ammitra/TopHBoostedAllHad/README.md

 # Analysis Strategy

 Dijet search for boosted X -> top+Higgs.
-The benchmark, X, is a VLQ T' produced in association with either a bottom quark.
+The benchmark, X, is a VLQ T' produced in association with a bottom quark.
 The interaction with an associated top quark is currently ignored since the simulation samples are inconsistent with the UL versions available for all other MC.
-The associated quark will have much lower transverse momentum than the T' decay products and so the affect on the analysis is expected to be small (quark will be along beamline).
+The associated quark will have much lower transverse momentum than the T' decay products and so the affect on the analysis is expected to be small (ie. quark will be along beamline).

 # Data and simulation
 2016